Programme review and enrolments for 2016

 - development of specific skills which will enable you to teach confidently and competently.

-Admission and Entrance
+Admission and enrolment

-Students taking the BA/BTeach conjoint degree need to obtain permission to re-enrol for each year of study after the first admission.
+Students taking the BA/BTeach conjoint degree programme need to obtain permission to re-enrol for each year of study after the first admission.
 Students are required to achieve a B- average over the courses completed in their previous year to gain permission.

-Your BTeach study in 2013 starts in the summer trimester of your first year with the course EPSY 131 Teaching - What's It All About? and includes a week observing in both a primary and a secondary school.
+Your BTeach study starts in the summer trimester of your first year with the course TCHG 131 Teaching - What's It All About? and includes a week observing in both a primary and a secondary school.
 This study continues in the second year with one course in trimester 1, one course in trimester 2, three courses in trimester 3 and a four-week teaching experience in trimester 3 - two weeks in a primary school and two weeks in a secondary school.

 In the third and fourth years of your programme you will spend one trimester of each year in full-time BTeach study.
 In these trimesters you will have teaching experiences totalling 14 weeks.